Community-supported agriculture: Distribution and marketing methods

 Shares of a CSA originally and predominantly consist of produce.
 In more recent years, shares have diversified and include non-produce products including eggs, meat, flowers, honey, dairy and soaps.
 Share prices vary from CSA to CSA.
 Shares are sold as full shares, which feed 2 to 5 people, and half shares, which feed 1 to 3 people.
 Prices range from $200 to $500 per season.
 Full shares are sold at a median of $400 and half shares are sold at a median of $250.
 Share prices are mostly determined by overhead costs of production, but are also determined by share prices of other CSAs, variable costs of production, market forces, and income level of the community.
 Many CSAs have payment plans and low-income options.

 Shares are distributed in several different ways.
 Shares are most often distributed weekly.
 Most CSAs allow share pick up at the farm.
 Shares are also distributed through regional dropoff, direct home or office dropoff, farmers' markets, and community center/church dropoff.
 For example, the new "Farmie Markets" of upstate New York take orders online and have a number of farmers who send that week's orders to a central point in a limited region, for distribution by the organizers.

 CSAs market their farms and shares in different ways.
 CSAs employ different channels of marketing to diversify their sales efforts and increase subscriptions.
 CSAs use local farmers' markets, restaurants, on-farm retail, wholesale to natural food stores, and wholesale to local groceries in addition to their CSAs to market shares.
 One problem that CSAs encounter is over-production, so CSAs often sell their produce and products in ways other than shares.
 Often, CSA farms also sell their products at local farmers' markets.
 Excess products are sometimes given to food banks.

 Challenges for farmers

 Many CSA farmers can capitalize on a closer relationship between customers and their food, since some customers will pay more (an economic rent if this puts the price above the cost of production) if they know where it is coming from, who is involved, and have special access to it.
+Customers value opportunities where community members can build a closer relationship with their food producers.
+These dynamics establish a collective organization of farmers and consumers through community-oriented markets, where both parties share the risks and rewards of farming.
 However, some farmers participating in community-supported agriculture do not experience the economic benefits that they are perceived to obtain by participating in an alternative community-based arrangement.
 Galt's 2013 study of CSA farmers found that many farmers charged lower fees and prices for their goods than would provide them with financial security.
 This study suggested that farmers may charge less than they need to earn fair wages due to undervaluing their expenses and to offset the high costs of CSA products and make it more affordable for customers; see moral economy.